akclifto/Retrospective_Toolkit/Research/React_JSTesting.md

 - [react-testing-library](https://github.com/testing-library/react-testing-library)

-  - Focused on integration tests from user perspective.
+  - Focused on integration tests from user perspective
   - Simulate mouseclicks and typing from keystrokes, rather than using handlers.
   - Treats code as black box
   - easy